RakhithJK/redcanaryco-invoke-atomicredteam-wiki/Execution-Logging.md

 Instead of using the default logging mechanism you can log execution details (**including command output**) in the Attire format.
 The Attire format is written as JSON data and is importable into tools like [Vectr](https://vectr.io/), a purple team reporting tool.

-To use the Attire logging format, you must first download the `Attire-ExecutionLogger.psm1` file a import it as shown [here](https://github.com/SecurityRiskAdvisors/invoke-atomic-attire-logger).
+To use the Attire logging format, you must first download the `Attire-ExecutionLogger.psm1` file and import it as shown [here](https://github.com/SecurityRiskAdvisors/invoke-atomic-attire-logger).

 You can specify the use of the Attire logger when executing atomic tests as follows.